 St James Priory

 Get into the spirit of Christmas in Bristol’s oldest building, St James Priory.
 A haven of serenity and peace in the heart of the city for all visitors.
+Listen to the Exultate Singers performs an exquisite programme of Christmas music at the Carols by Candlelight events on 6 and 10 December.

 Interior of St James Priory in central Bristol - credit Visit West